 According to the approach described above, an initial set of fuzzy rules is represented in the form of a matrix or matrices defining multi-valued logical functions.
 As a rule these matrices cannot be directly implemented.
-They must be decomposed into component matrices with relatively simple configuration of elements allocation, for which rather simple implementations can be find.
-The topologies of valuable elements inside of such component matrices can be specified as symmetrical, diagonal, matrixes with linear configurations of elements, with elements located along rows and columns, matrices containing single valuable element, and others.
+They must be decomposed into component matrices with relatively simple configuration of elements allocation, for which rather simple implementations can be find. topologies of valuable elements inside of such matrices can specified component be symmetrical, diagonal, matrixes with linear configurations of elements, with elements located along rows and columns, matrices containing single valuable element, and others.